RodrigoOkuta/generator-react-component/README.md

 npm link
 ```

+## Usage

-Then generate your new project:
+In your react project,generate your new component:

 ```bash
 yo react-class-component